Have a question?

 Basically anything that causes the engine to produce more boost than it should. some examples are:

-This is one of the most common 4wd upgrades done and therefore one of the higher contributors to these issues. - Piggy back chip
+Upgrading to a high flow exhaust system is one of the most common 4WD modifications and therefore one of the higher contributors to these issues.

-If that last one sounds like you then we can help by either supplying the stepper motor itself or the complete turbo.
+If that last one sounds like you, we can help by either supplying the stepper motor itself or a Blueprinted 1KD-FTV turbocharger to get your Hilux back on boost.

 The post P1251 toyota fault code appeared first on Baileys Diesel Group.